 Whatever you choose, I’d strongly recommend sandals with a back strap vs. a flip flop or slide style (to prevent sliding, blisters, plantar issues), I strongly prefer a toe post for the same reason, and you need ones that can be easily rinsed or cleaned—they’ll get dusty!

-I’ve also recently fallen in love with Olukai sneakers, specifically these Pehuea Li ones.
+I’ve also recently fallen in love with Olukai sneakers, specifically these Pehuea Li ones (second pic below).
 I wore them brand new for a 5-day, 50+ hour photoshoot in one week and they were so comfy!
 I have them in them in white and dark gray, and they’ve been a great addition to my trips.

 You might also like: My Favorite Cross-Body Purse for Travel